DopplerHQ/awesome-bots/readme.md

 * [DeepPavlov](https://deeppavlov.ai) - An open source library for deep learning end-to-end dialog systems and chatbots.

 ### Bot building platforms
+* [BotStar](https://www.botstar.com/) - Design and develop chatbots with the best visual flow editor.
+Publish your bots to Messenger, Websites.
+Including smart NLP training, built-in scripting editor and 1500+ integrations.
 * [ManyChat](https://manychat.com/) - Create a Facebook bot to engage your audience.
 Send news and content, automate interaction and much more.
 Easy 2-minute setup.
 No coding required.
 Free
 * [PullString](https://www.pullstring.com) - Offers a professional authoring environment, hosted AI and machine learning runtime, and integrated conversation analytics to enterprises, agencies, and startups across verticals as diverse as entertainment, customer service, travel, automotive, health and fitness, finance, human resources, and IoT.
 * [BLiP](http://blip.ai/en/) - BLiP helps you serve, engage and sell through conversations on your site and app, Facebook Messenger, Workplace, SMS, Email, Telegram, Twitter, Skype and other popular apps.
 All you need to create, manage and evolve your chatbot on the same platform.